MdMohsinHaider/java-program/README.md

 38. Write a java Program to check and print number is the Third Maximum Number.
 39. Write a java Program to check and print number is the Second last minimum Number.
 40. Write a java Program to check and print number is the third last minimum Number.
+41. Write a java Program to check and print number is Armstrong Number or not.

 # 2. Digits